xhmmza/Tkinter-Dice-Roller/README.md

-# Tkinter-Dice-Roller
+# Tkinter Dice Roller 🎲

-A beginner-friendly Tkinter project that simulates rolling a dice.
-Built as part of learning Python GUI programming.
+This project is a beginner-friendly Python GUI application that simulates rolling a dice using Tkinter.

+## Features
+- Generates a random number between 1 and 6 to simulate a dice roll.
+- Interactive button to trigger the roll.
+- Dynamic display of results using Tkinter widgets.